aswebdev/uxd/synthesising-user-research.md

 	* Is there a pattern in the data that suggests new design considerations?
 	* What gaps in the research I have discovered that might need to be researched at a later date?

+# Affinity Diagramming
+## What is it?

+* In a group its sorting through the research findings to find patterns and themes in the data
+* Rapidly clarifies large quantities of data
+* Helps the team perform a consensus about the meaning of the data and insights
+* Gives a traceable link between data and insights